 One of the most popular workarounds is also the most straightforward.
 Where possible, users will simply turn off data security features that hinder their productivity.
 This is especially true for BYOD workplaces, where employees have greater control over the features, functionalities and settings of their endpoint devices.

 The most common workaround is also very simple.
 A survey by Meldium found that most people record their passwords somewhere—whether in a spreadsheet containing all their log-in credentials, on their smartphones, or on a piece of paper, such as a trusty Post-It Note™—likely affixed to the very device it is intended to secure.

 So, what’s an IT administrator to do with all these well-intentioned, hard-working, security-risk-takers?
 Most experts agree that communication is key.
 IT security policies should avoid edicts without explanation, leaving the end user with productivity loss and no apparent upside.
 Instead, many organizations are implementing more rigorous security awareness training for all employees, showing them specifically how security protocols protect against data leakage, data breaches and other threats, highlighting how workarounds put data (and their jobs) at risk, and keeping data security top-of-mind with regular communications and meetings with staff.

-Download the executive brief, Protecting Data in the Age of Employee Churn, to learn more about how endpoint backup can mitigate the risks associated with insider threat.
+Download the white paper, Protecting Data in the Age of Employee Churn, to learn more about how endpoint backup can mitigate the risks associated with insider threat.